opensafely/documentation/docs/getting-started.md

     The terminal at the bottom-right of the Gitpod workspace runs commands on a computer (virtual machine) provided by Gitpod.

-    The large, upper-right area holds the main editor and where you will view and edit files that you are working on.
-The left "side bar" holds the Explorer when you first start the workspace.
+    The large, upper-right area holds the **main editor** and where you will view and edit files that you are working on.
+The left **"side bar"** holds the Explorer when you first start the workspace.
 There are other useful menus in this area that can be switched with the icons to the far left side.
+Finally, the button at the top-left with three horizontal lines (`≡`) is the **menu button**, which allows you to access many more options.

     If you find yourself using Gitpod regularly for working on research, we have a brief guide to [managing Gitpod workspaces](gitpod-workspaces.md).

-    <h3>Install **opensafely**</h3>
+    <h3>Running **opensafely**</h3>

     The `opensafely` software should already be installed if you start Gitpod for the OpenSAFELY research template.

-    You can confirm this by typing `opensafely` in the terminal and pressing ++enter++.
-You should see an output that starts:
+    You can confirm this by typing `opensafely` in the terminal at the prompt `$` and pressing ++enter++.
+You should see an output that looks something like:

-    ```sh
+    ```
     $ opensafely
     usage: opensafely [-h] [--version] COMMAND ...

-    …
+    optional arguments:
+      -h, --help  show this help message and exit
+      --version   show program's version number and exit

+    available commands:

+      COMMAND
+	help      Show this help message and exit
+	run       Run project.yaml actions locally
+	codelists
+              Commands for interacting with https://codelists.opensafely.org/
+	pull      Command for updating the docker images used to run OpenSAFELY studies locally
+	upgrade   Upgrade the opensafely cli tool.
     ```

 === "Windows (local)"